istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

 1. Make sure `principalEmail` that would be setting up the sink has write access to the project and Logging Admin role permissions.

 #### BigQuery
-1. Create a BigQuery dataset where you would like logs to get exported in bigquery
+1. Create a BigQuery dataset where you would like logs to get exported in BigQuery
 1. Note down it’s id to be passed to Stackdriver handler as destination for the sink.
 It would be of the form `bigquery.googleapis.com/projects/[PROJECT_ID]/datasets/[DATASET_ID]`
 1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  BigQuery data editor role in IAM

 #### GCS
-1. Create a GCS bucket where you would like logs to get exported in bigquery.
+1. Create a GCS bucket where you would like logs to get exported in BigQuery.
 1. Note down it’s id to be passed to Stackdriver handler as destination for the sink.
 It would be of the form `storage.googleapis.com/[BUCKET_ID`
 1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  storage object creator role in IAM